 Regarding the developing businesses, real estate has become one of the most important investments, thanks to the strategic alliance that is being made with Conconcreto in the business of properties for rent.
-We highlight that Grupo Argos maintains the activity of urbanism in lands Direction and creation of value with a sustainability vision are the mainstays framing the intervention of Grupo Argos in its subsidiaries.

-of its own and of third parties independently.
+We highlight that Grupo Argos maintains the activity of urbanism in lands of its own and of third parties independently.
 The port business continued with good results, while moving forward in the development of its new terminal in Buenaventura and the adaptation of the existing facilities in Cartagena, Barranquilla and Tolú in Colombia, in addition to its port facility in the city of Houston, United States.
 Finally, and in coherence with the strategic guidelines of the organization, the coal business has successfully undertaken the process of divestment of its underground mines, to focus on the operation of the open-pit mine in the department of Córdoba in the north of Colombia.